Optimal quantum operations at zero energy cost: Applications

 Let us evaluate now the performance of coherent coarse-graining.
 In the $N\gg T$ regime, the gain has the analytical expression

-The tradeoff between estimation gain and probability of success is illustrated in Figure \ref{fig:EstTradeoff} for $N=61$.
-Also in this case, one can observe that coherent coarse-graining offers a better tradeoff curve than the recursive protocol.
+The trade-off between estimation gain and probability of success is illustrated in Figure \ref{fig:EstTradeoff} for $N=61$.
+Also in this case, one can observe that coherent coarse-graining offers a better trade-off curve than the recursive protocol.

-Finally, it is interesting to compare the performance of the coherent coarse-graining with the optimal tradeoff curve between gain and probability of success, which is known explicitly in the case under consideration \cite{BaganPRL}.
+Finally, it is interesting to compare the performance of the coherent coarse-graining with the optimal trade-off curve between gain and probability of success, which is known explicitly in the case under consideration \cite{BaganPRL}.
 Remarkably, the comparison shows that for large $N$ the coherent coarse-graining yields exactly the optimal estimation strategy of Ref. \cite{BaganPRL}.
 In other words, in this case the coherent coarse-graining of our recursive protocol is asymptotically optimal.
-At this point, a natural question is whether coherent coarse-graining \emph{always} gives the optimal fidelity/probability tradeoff.
-The answer turns out to be negative: by evaluating Eq. (\ref{Gavcoarse1}) for small values of $N$ (e.g. $N=10$) we find out that the average gain of the coherent coarse-graining sometimes falls below the threshold of the optimal deterministic gain in Eq. (\ref{detG}), clearly indicating sub-optimality in the non-asymptotic regime.
+At this point, a natural question is whether coherent coarse-graining \emph{always} gives the optimal fidelity/probability trade-off.
+The answer turns out to be negative: by evaluating Eq. (\ref{Gavcoarse1}) for small values of $N$ (e.g., $N=10$) we find out that the average gain of the coherent coarse-graining sometimes falls below the threshold of the optimal deterministic gain in Eq. (\ref{detG}), clearly indicating sub-optimality in the non-asymptotic regime.